AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide-merged/migrate-content-non-dita.md

 ### Convert your existing XHTML document into DITA topic

->[!CAUTION]
->
-> The following tabs provide instructions to convert your existing XHTML document into DITA topic based on your Experience Manager Guides setup: Cloud Service or On-Premise.
+The following tabs provide instructions to convert your existing XHTML document into DITA topic based on your Experience Manager Guides setup: Cloud Service or On-Premise.

 >[!BEGINTABS]